mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

  SSD1306 - Micro OLED Breakout (Sparkfun) - I2C driver was developed and tested with Sparkfun Micro OLED Breakout board.
 However, it may be compatible with most OLED displays available on the market, which are controlled by the SSD1306 display controller.
 To achieve compatibility, changes to the I2C address or display resolution in the configuration by the display board may be required.

-## Integrate new mikroSDK 2.0 Click drivers
+## Integrate New mikroSDK 2.0 Click Drivers

 The Third-Party Hardware Drivers extension provides one-click solution for tested hardware drivers allowing you to integrate 30+ hardware drivers into your project with ease.

-In addition to the tested hardware drivers, the extension also provides a peripheral driver wrapper to connect easily the mikroSDK 2.0 Click drivers with Silicon Labs GSDK.
+In addition to the tested hardware drivers, the extension also provides a peripheral driver wrapper to easily connect the mikroSDK 2.0 Click drivers with the Silicon Labs GSDK.

 If you are not afraid to do some extra development, thanks to the developed wrapper, over 1,100+ hardware drivers can be added to your project from the mikroSDK 2.0 Click library.
 This will accelerate the design phase and provide you with a greater level of customer self-serve support.